US Compliance Requirements

 A Resource Guide to the US Foreign Corrupt Practices Act

-The Resources Guide emphasises the importance of implementing an effective compliance programme that is ‘tailored to the company’s specific business and to the risks associated with that business’ in order to ‘prevent, detect, remediate, and report misconduct’.
-Such a programme should be ‘well-constructed, effectively implemented, appropriately resourced, and consistently enforced’.
-Having an adequate and effective compliance programme may help companies under investigation by the DOJ or the SEC obtain more favourable outcome in terms of the form of resolution, monetary penalty and compliance obligations to be imposed.
+The Resource Guide emphasises the importance of implementing an effective compliance programme that is ‘tailored to the company’s specific business and to the risks associated with that business’ in order to ‘prevent, detect, remediate, and report misconduct’.
+The programme should be ‘well-constructed, effectively implemented, appropriately resourced, and consistently enforced’.
+Having an adequate and effective compliance programme may help companies under investigation by the DOJ or the SEC obtain more favourable outcomes in terms of the form of resolution, monetary penalty and compliance obligations that could be imposed.

-To guide companies in designing and implementing effective compliance programmes, the DOJ and the SEC introduced 10 hallmarks that they consider necessary for a well-functioning compliance programme.
-However, the DOJ and the SEC acknowledge that one size cannot fit all and, therefore, caution that each company’s compliance programme should be designed to address its own ‘specific needs, risks, and challenges’.
-Below, we discuss each of these hallmarks.
+To guide companies in designing and implementing effective compliance programmes, the DOJ and the SEC introduced 11 ‘hallmarks’ that they consider necessary for a well-functioning compliance programme; however, the DOJ and the SEC acknowledge that one size cannot fit all and, therefore, caution that each company’s compliance programme should be designed to address its own ‘specific needs, risks, and challenges’.
+Each of these hallmarks is discussed below.

 Commitment from senior management and a clearly articulated policy against corruption